Skype: Microsoft acquisition

 On 10 May 2011, Microsoft Corporation acquired Skype Communications, S.à r.l for US$8.5 billion.
-The company was incorporated as a division of Microsoft, which acquired all its technologies with the purchase.
+It was incorporated as a division of Microsoft, which acquired all its technologies with the purchase.
 The acquisition was completed on 13 October 2011.
-Shortly after the acquisition, Microsoft began integrating the Skype service with its own products.
-Along with taking over the development of existing Skype desktop and mobile apps, the company developed a dedicated client app for its then-newly released, touch-focused Windows 8 and Windows RT operating systems.
-They were made available from Windows Store when the then-new OS launched on 26 October 2012.
-The following year, it became the default messaging app for Windows 8.1, replacing the Windows 8 Messaging app at the time, and became pre-installed software on every device that came with or upgraded to 8.1.
+Microsoft began integrating the Skype service with its own products.
+Along with taking over the development of existing Skype desktop and mobile apps, it developed a dedicated client app for its then-newly released, touch-focused Windows 8 and Windows RT operating systems, which were made available from Windows Store when the then-new OS launched on 26 October 2012.
+The following year, it became the default messaging app for Windows 8.1, replacing the Windows 8 Messaging app at the time, and was pre-installed on every device that came with or upgraded to 8.1.

-In a month-long transition from 8 to 30 April 2013, Microsoft discontinued two of its own products in favor of Skype, including its Windows Live Messenger instant messaging service, although Messenger continued to be available in mainland China.
+In a month-long transition from 8 to 30 April 2013, Microsoft discontinued two of its own products in favor of Skype, including its Windows Live Messenger instant messaging service, although Messenger continued to be available in mainland China until October 2014.

-On 11 November 2014, Microsoft announced that in 2015, its Lync product would be replaced by Skype for Business.
-This combined features of Lync and the consumer Skype software.
-There are two user interfaces, organizations could switch their users between the default Skype for Business interface to the Lync interface.
+On 11 November 2014, Microsoft announced that in 2015, its Lync product would be replaced by Skype for Business, combining the features of Lync and the consumer Skype software.
+Organizations that used it could switch their users between the default Skype for Business interface and the Lync interface.

 Post-acquisition

-On 12 August 2013, Skype released the 4.10 update to the app for Apple iPhone and iPad that allows HD quality video for iPhone 5 and fourth-generation iPads.
+On 12 August 2013, Skype released the 4.10 update for Apple iPhone and iPad apps that allowed HD quality video for iPhone 5 and fourth-generation iPads.

-On 20 November 2014, Microsoft Office's team announced that a new chat powered by Skype would be implemented in their software, giving tools to be able to chat with co-workers in the same document.
+On 20 November 2014, Microsoft Office's team announced that a new chat powered by Skype would be implemented in their software, enabling users to chat with co-workers in the same document.

-On 15 September 2015, Skype announced the release of Mojis, "a brand new way to express yourself on Skype".
-Mojis are short clips/gifs featuring characters from films and TV shows to be entered into conversations with the same ease as emoticons.
-They worked with Universal Studios, Disney Muppets, BBC and other studios to add to the available collection of Mojis.
+On 15 September 2015, Skype announced the release of Mojis ("a brand new way to express yourself on Skype")—short video clips and GIFs featuring characters from films and TV shows that could be entered into conversations like emoticons.
+Skype worked with Universal Studios, Disney Muppets, BBC and other studios to enhance the Mojis collection.
 Later that year, Gurdeep Singh Pall, Corporate Vice President of Skype, announced that Microsoft had acquired the technology from Talko.

-In July 2016, Skype introduced an early Alpha version of a new Skype for Linux client, built with WebRTC technology, after several petitions had asked Microsoft to continue development for Linux.
+In July 2016, Skype introduced an early Alpha version of a new Skype for Linux client, built with WebRTC technology, after several petitions asked Microsoft to continue development for Linux.
 In September of that year, Skype updated their iOS app with new features, including an option to call contacts on Skype through Siri voice commands.
 In October of that year, Microsoft launched Skype for Business for Mac.